chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

     |2_4_del|

 #.
-Return to Chrome and the BiG-IP.
+Return to Chrome and the BIG-IP.
 Navigate to **Local Traffic --> Virtual Servers --> Virtual Server List**.
 In the upper right corner try to change the partition back to **app.acme.com**.
 It doesn't exist.

 #.
 Navigate to **Local Traffic --> Pools ---> Pool List**.
 Try to change the partition.